 I do knitting and crochet more than any other textile craft.
-However, I am inspired by textile work made using different techniques and media.
+However, I am inspired by textile work made using other techniques and different media.

-Each student has a small area in which to display their work; it’s always fascinating to see how each one creates a coherent display that is distinct from the others nearby.
+At the degree show, each student has a small area in which to display their work.
+It’s always fascinating to see how each one creates a coherent display that is distinct from the others nearby.
 Many took inspiration from nature, in particular flowers and foliage.
 And, this year there was a big emphasis on sustainability, whether by using natural materials, reclaimed materials or zero waste processes.